peteroupc/CBOR-Java/api/com.upokecenter.cbor.CBORObject.md

 **Returns:**

-* A CBOR object storing the given floating-point number.
+* A CBOR object storing the specified floating-point number.

 **Throws:**